sevidmusic/Roady/README.md

 A website is being developed for the Darling Data Management System at [darlingdata.tech](http://darlingdata.tech)

+[darlingdata.tech](http://darlingdata.tech) is running on the Darling Data Management System.

 More thorough documentation is in development, and will continue to be added to this README and [http://darlingdata.tech/](http://darlingdata.tech).